-It is general perception service providers has no incentive to reduce its expenses as any such increase will be passed on to the airlines through tariff determination mechanism process and indirectly airlines will be forced to bear these additional costs.
+It is a general perception that service providers have no incentive to reduce its expenses, as any such increase would be passed on to the airlines/stakeholders through the tariff determination mechanism process, and indirectly airlines would be forced to bear most of these additional costs.
 There needs to be a mechanism for incentivizing the parties for increasing efficiencies and cost savings and not for increasing the royalty for the airport operator.